SumanSKulkarni/Ising-Multilayer/README.md

 # Ising_Multilayer_Networks

-Programs, notes and figures for the ising model on multilayer networks project
+Code, figures, notes for the ising model on multilayer networks project